-A peeled sticker effect is a great effect to add to any design, and here’s how to do a basic peeled sticker effect in Photoshop.
+A peeled sticker effect is a great effect to add to any design.
+Freom band logos to web design a peeled sticker effect can add a unique touch to any design.

-First we will start off will a sticker looking object (obviously), just create some text (I’m using the Anja Eliane font).
+First we will start off with a sticker looking object, for this tutorial I will be using text for our peeled sticker effect.
+(I’m using the Anja Eliane font).

 Next add a stroke to it for the border of the sticker.